How to Write a Letter of Interest (38 Samples and Examples)

 Signature

-Sign off the letter with an appropriate word or phrase such as ‘Sincerely’ or ‘Kind Regards.’
-Below it indicates your signature.
-Finally, end the letter of interest by indicating your full name.
+Sign it off with an appropriate word or phrase, such as ‘Sincerely’ or ‘Kind Regards.’
+Below, it indicates your signature.
+Finally, end the letter by indicating your full name.

 Several occasions may warrant the need to write a letter of interest.
-For instance, if you read about a company that you believe can be a good fit for your skillset, then you should write the letter.
-You can also write a letter of interest if you see or hear about a new business opening or expansion that you would be interested in working at.
+For instance, if you read about a company that you believe can be a good fit for your skill set, then you should write about it.
+You can also write it if you see or hear about a new business opening or expansion that you would be interested in working at.

 Template